arduino/arduino-connector/README.md

 See [API](./API.md)

+## Functional tests

+This type of tests are executed all locally and you need to configure a dedicated docker container:
+- `docker pull guerra1994/go-mqtt-docker-env`
+- follow step to run correctly container (https://hub.docker.com/r/guerra1994/go-mqtt-docker-env)
+- run mosquitto broker in background mode using `mosquitto &`
+- then run your test, for example `go test -v --run="TestDockerPsApi"`

 ## Integration tests disclaimer

 You will see in the following paragraphs that the testing environment and procedures are strictly coupled with the